Moroccan Chickpea & Vegetable Stew

 Reduce the heat and add the chickpeas.
 Cover with a lid and simmer for 10 minutes until the vegetables are just tender when pierced with a knife and everything is piping hot.

 Strip off the leaves from the coriander and finely chop.
 Cut the lemon in half.
-Stir the coriander into the stew with enough of the lemon juice to taste.
+Stir most of the coriander into the stew with enough of the lemon juice to taste.

-Divide the Moroccan chickpea and vegetable stew between bowls to serve.
+Divide the Moroccan chickpea and vegetable stew between bowls and add a spoonful of yoghurt to each one, then scatter over the rest of the coriander to serve.